shunanya/izzy-city/README.md

 The Authentication is based on the following principals

 - The Access token (JWT) and Refresh token stored on the client-side cookies.
-Tjem are generated during user login.
+Them are generated during user login.
 - The Refresh token is also stored on the server side with the purpose of verifying its validity and ownership by a specific user.
 - The Access token from the client's cookie should be sent in the HTTP header using the Cookie parameter for each request requiring authorization access to resources.
 - For security purposes, Access tokens are typically valid for a short period.
 Once they expire, the Refresh token must be used to renew/regenerate the access token.